-Julia was recently awarded a PhD from the University of Melbourne.
+Julia holds a PhD from the University of Melbourne.
 She also holds Master’s in Psychology from the University of Cologne (Germany) and a Bachelor’s degree in Business Psychology from the Leuphana University Lüneburg (Germany).

 Before following her interests in psychology, Julia worked as a finance and insurance broker in Germany.
 She joined BehaviourWorks in 2018 where she works predominantly with our environmental partners.